-An easy, delicious vegetarian meal that makes great leftovers!
+An easy vegetarian meal that makes great leftovers!

 This pasta tastes so good you might be surprised how quickly it can be prepared, since there’s no fussy sauce to assemble.
 I previously shared my recipe for deliciously addictive vegan coconut ‘bacon’ bits (you can omit, or use regular bacon if you prefer) and you can even use a non-dairy creamy cheese product instead of the chèvre (goat’s milk cheese) if you want to make the whole dish vegan.
 If you have leftovers, add a little water to the pasta before reheating and you’ll have deliciously creamy sauce once again.

 - 1/2 cup (125 mL) coconut bacon bits *